Peregrine05/old-worldpainter-versions/CONTRIBUTING.md

         - worldpainter_<version number>.tar.gz
 ```

-Place the installers and archives that you haved saved into the proper folders, and then submit your pull request.
+Place the installers and archives that you haved saved into the proper folders.
 Please do not create an empty folder if you do not have the corresponding installer / archive; this is to avoid confusing users browsing the repository.
+Additionally, please close any open issues that this PR would solve when merged; then submit your PR.